Kate Kelly: Sister of an Outlaw

 A graduate of the National Art School in 1997 and the College of Fine Arts in 2002, Rebecca Wilson has twice been a finalist in the Blake Prize at the S.H Ervin Gallery in 2001 and 2007 and the accompanying exhibition tour in 2001-2.
 Her solo show Australianism, 2007 was held at Mary Place Gallery in Sydney, and she has previously exhibited at various galleries in Australia and overseas.
 Recently, Wilson completed a residency at the famous Red Gate Gallery in Beijing, China.
 Her Kate Kelly work has been in The Sydney Morning Herald and The Age in Melbourne and she has appeared on TV to dicuss her research, paintings and book.
 Her works are included in the annual group show and open studio trail at the Jean Bellette Gallery in Hill End.
 As a guest lecturer she has focused on colour theory & art history at institutions in Thailand and she currently teaches at TAFE Western Institute in the Central West.

-For further details and updates, visit facebook.com/rwilsonart or riverartsfestival.org.au To arrange interviews or hi-res images for publication and sales enquiries please contact: Rebecca Wilson E: email@example.com M: 0400 216 069
+For further details and updates, visit facebook.com/rwilsonart or riverartsfestival.org.au To arrange interviews or hi-res images for publication, or for book and artwork sales enquiries please contact: Rebecca Wilson E: firstname.lastname@example.org M: 0400 216 069